hucknz/cumulusmx/README.md

 * If using the docker compose file and `/dev/hidraw0` device is not present the container will fail to start.

 # Container builds
 The upstream repo for Cumulus MX is checked daily for new releases.
-When a new release is identified the build process should automatically trigger and commit a new build to https://hub.docker.com/r/hucknz/cumulusmx
+When a new release is identified the build process should automatically trigger and commit a new build to https://hub.docker.com/r/hucknz/cumulusmx:latest and https://ghcr.io/hucknz/cumulusmx

 # Thanks